nwesterhausen/valheim-discordconnector/docs/configuration-details.md

 ### Messages.Server

-In the server messages, anywhere in the message you can use the special string `%PUBLICIP%` which will be replaced with the public IP address of the server when sent.

 | Option                  | Default                  | Description                                                                                                 |
 | ----------------------- | ------------------------ | ----------------------------------------------------------------------------------------------------------- |
 | Server Launch Message   | `Server is starting up.` | The message defined here is sent when the server is starting up.                                            |